lzilioli/iOS-Util-Shortcuts/README.md

 # README

+By using the SC Pshr ⬆️ (Shortcut Pusher), shortcut developers can easily share, distribute, and collaborate on Apple Shortcuts and their dependencies through a single Git repository, making the process more efficient and convenient.
+Then, using the SC Pllr ⬇️ (Shortcut Puller) shortcut, users can install published repositories with the git url on their clipboard and a single run of the shortcut.

+The iOS Util Shortcuts Git repository addresses the following pain points:

+*Shortcut developers:* When developing and distributing complex shortcuts, the developer sometimes must require the user to download multiple shortcuts: the main shortcut, and various helper shortcuts that the main shortcut relies on.
+The process for sharing and distributing updates is cumbersome.
+Don't even mention versioning ahortcuts or collaborating on the, with other developers.
+This repository solves that.

+This pain is illustrated well in the [instructions for the MacStories Automation April contest](https://www.macstories.net/stories/enter-your-shortcuts-in-the-2023-automation-april-shortcuts-contest/):

+> Although you are limited to submitting two shortcuts, your shortcuts can rely on calling other shortcuts that you use to provide blocks of functionality within the shortcut you submit.
+So, if your main shortcut relies on the Run Shortcut action, please link those subsidiary shortcuts in the description of your shortcut, so the judges can install them and properly test your shortcut.

 ## Introduction

 Welcome to the iOS Util Shortcuts Git repository!
 This project offers an innovative way to share and distribute Apple Shortcuts and their dependencies through a single Git repository, eliminating the need to manually download multiple shortcuts and making updates more convenient.
 The main components of this system include the **SC Pshr ⬆️ (Shortcut Pusher)** and **SC Pllr ⬇️ (Shortcut Puller)** shortcuts.